libresh/ihavesomethingtohi.de/app/_something_to_hide_arguments/in_real_life.md

 When you send an email, it's like a postcard, several agents (digital and human) copy and read it on the way.
 Would you accept it in real life?

-Why acceptinh this in your digital life?
+Why accepting this in your digital life?